-This isn’t my first bacon review.
-I’m pretty sure I’ve gotten to all the bacon options from the fully cooked bacon, apple smoked bacon, black forrest bacon, dry rubbed bacon, ends and pieces, and the even the now discontinued one: Maple and Brown Sugar Glazed Bacon.
+This isn't my first bacon review.
+I'm pretty sure I've gotten to all the bacon options from the fully cooked bacon, apple smoked bacon, black forest bacon, dry-rubbed bacon, ends and pieces, and the even the now discontinued one: Maple and Brown Sugar Glazed Bacon.

 So that brings me to my next point, with the exception of the maple and brown sugar glazed bacon, all of them have less than 1 carb.
 All of them.

 Why should the no sugar be in bold?
-Yes, other bacons mention that sugar is in the ingredients BUT then it isn’t reflected in the nutritional facts.
+Yes, other kinds of bacon mention that sugar is in the ingredients BUT then it isn't reflected in the nutritional facts.

 Now, here is the part where I feel like many consumers will be voting with their wallets.
 This package cost me $4.49.

 Not a bad deal right?
 But when you do the math, this bacon is nearly $10 a pound.
 This is priced identically to the Apple Smoked Bacon which has a 50% larger package.
-And when you compare this against Costco or other retailer, you can find lower sodium bacon at a far better price.
+And when you compare this against Costco or another retailer, you can find lower-sodium bacon at a far better price.